AY2526S1-CS2103T-T12-3/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User enters command to assign member to role.
+1. User enters command to remove a member's role.
-2. System assigns the role to the member and displays success message.
+2. System deletes the role of the member and displays success message.

 **Extensions:**